NodeMan97/build-for-phosphor-state-manager-sdk/SDK-FIX.md

 able to locate the "function2/function2.hpp" header.
 The solution for this was to add a wrap for the "function2" dependency in the subprojects folder of phosphor-state-manager.
-Once these steps were completed the SDK's hello-world example along with it's precursor step, cross compiling phosphor-state-manager for the SDK, completed as expected.
+Once these steps are completed the SDK's hello-world example along with it's precursor step, cross compiling phosphor-state-manager for the SDK, worked as expected.

 # Step one: Add Boost files